 Both rely on a Micro USB port for charging.
 Kindle Oasis takes two hours to fully charge from a 5W charger and approximately three hours from a computer USB port.
 The Paperwhite takes three hours and four hours, respectively, to do the same.

-In the end, you should choose a Kindle based on your reading habits: do you prefer to read before bed in a dark room or are you more of a read-anywhere, anytime reader?
+In the end, you should consider a Kindle based on your reading habits: do you prefer to read before bed in a dark room, or are you more of a read-anywhere, anytime reader?

-So, after going through all the information, which Kindle do you plan to purchase: the Kindle Oasis or the Kindle Paperwhite?
+So, after going through all the information and exploring the reasons to buy a Kindle, which Kindle does you plan to purchase: the Kindle Oasis or the Kindle Paperwhite?
 Or if you already have one, which one is it and why do you prefer it?
 Let us know in the comments.